 [IMAGE] Hawaiian students engage in social and emotional learning (SEL) project.

 IMPAQ’s team of researchers have decades of experience in educational program evaluation, data collection, database management, and data analysis.
-Two of the research analysts working on this project have served as data collection coordinators, database managers, site visitors, and data analysts on studies of Hawaii’s educational programs since 2010.
+Two of the research analysts who worked on this project have served as data collection coordinators, database managers, site visitors, and data analysts on studies of Hawaii’s educational programs since 2010.
 The project director has over a decade of experience evaluating educational programs throughout the state of Hawai’i.